16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Green |

-The smooth prickly pear is one of few species of prickly pear that tends to grow with no spines, although some plants do have short spines.
-The plant grows to a height of about 2 feet, offers yellow flowers with some red, and bears somewhat unremarkable fruit.
+The smooth prickly pear is one of few species of prickly pear that tends to grow with no spines.
+It can grow 2 feet tall, produces yellow flowers with some red, and bears somewhat unremarkable fruit.

 14. Spiny-Fruited Prickly Pear